astrapi69/jgeohash/README.md

 To share your changes, [submit a pull request](https://github.com/astrapi69/jgeohash/pull/new/master).

 Don't forget to add new units tests on your changes.

+If you have suggestions or improvements of bugfixes please contribute back via github.

 ## Contacting the Developer